Major and Minor Bone Grafting in San Diego

 More commonly, bone grafting for dental implants is a minor surgical procedure that can be performed during an office visit.
-There are different types of minor bone grafting treatments, including:
+There are 3 different types of bone grafting: Socket, Block Bone, and Sinus Grafting.

 When a tooth is extracted, the body will quickly resorb the surrounding alveolar jawbone unless it is quickly replaced with a dental implant or a socket graft.
 Sometimes, an implant can be placed immediately.
 But in cases of lingering infection or size variance, a socket graft can be placed instead.
 Also known as a “ridge preservation graft,” it consists of natural bone material and is applied to the empty space left behind by the extraction.
 The socket graft generally heals within three to six months, at which time it is ready for a dental implant.